constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/readme.md

 The query execution time distribution (the upper graph) and the number of HTTP requests (the lower graph).
 The results of our approach are in blue and the state of the art (type index with LDP) in red.
 The results have been generated with 50 repetitions and a timeout of 6000 ms.
-The queries are denoted with first the initial of the query template (e.g., S1 for interactive-**s** hort-\textbf**1**), and the version of the concrete query (e.g., V0).
+The queries are denoted with first the initial of the query template (e.g., S1 for interactive-**s** hort-**1**), and the version of the concrete query (e.g., V0).
 Values not present in the plot indicate that the query timeout before the end of the execution.

 ## Conclusion

-Our approach for shape-based optimization for LTQP over decentralized environments consists of exploiting the structure provided by annotated data sources with RDF shape metadata.
-We propose the usage of a shape index as a metadata descriptor.
-This shape index maps subdomain of the web with an RDF shape validating its content.
-We propose to solve a query shape containment problem analogous to the classic query containment problem for dynamic source selection using an adaptative lookup policy.
-Our early experiment shows that this approach can significantly reduce the query execution time and the number of HTTP requests.
-In future work, we will propose a featureful implementation of our containment algorithm and provide a more detailed explanation of the approach and the analysis of the performance of the method.
-Furthermore, we intend to explore the usage of RDF shape in the context of LTQP for query planning and IRI dereferencing prioritization.
+Our approach of shape-based optimization for LTQP over decentralized environments consists of exploiting the structure provided by annotated data sources with RDF shape metadata.
+We propose the usage of a shape index as a hypermedia descriptor for structural information.
+This shape index maps a subdomain of the web with RDF data shapes validating its content.
+We propose to solve a query-shape containment problem analogous to the classic query containment problem for dynamic source selection using an adaptative lookup policy.
+Our preliminary results are highly promising, as our early experiments show that this approach can significantly reduce the query execution time and the number of HTTP requests.
+In future work, we will provide a complete implementation of our containment algorithm, a formalization of the approach and a more detailed analysis of the performance of the method.
+Furthermore, we intend to explore the usage of shapes in the context of LTQP for query planning and link prioritization.